 First, we need to grow the understanding globally that not all youth are equally at risk, online or offline.
 Second, we have this perfect example, now, of how important it is not to believe the worst about kids’ online experiences and support their agency – work with them to help each other to seek the facts, debunk false reporting and not be manipulated.
 This is effective education in this news cycle and for their lives ahead.
 It both protects them and equips them to protect vulnerable peers – in the face of fake news, actual news, live-streamed events, etc. – because they’re often the first to know when peers are especially vulnerable.

 Questions to ask

 If you, your kids or students read coverage of a suicide, together look at ReportingonSuicide.org, the protective guidelines that suicide prevention experts created for the news media and see if the reporter honored them.
-As for “Blue Whale,” look for any mention of police verification of what the reporter says or what their sources say about the role of the “game” (which it’s not) – usually the coverage of a tragic event like this comes well before an investigation is complete.
+As for “Blue Whale,” look for any mention of police verification of what the reporter says or what their sources say about the role of the “game” (it’s not a game) – usually the coverage of a tragic event like this comes well before an investigation is complete.
 If the investigation was done, was there evidence, in the device(s) the child used, of communication with an actual person (such as a manipulator or “curator”) and not just references to “Blue Whale” in Web search history (search history could indicate curiosity rather than actual participation)?
 Was there evidence of other forms of self-harm?
 If a police department near you releases a warning to parents, ask the department if it’s based on actual investigative work or on news reports and the good intention of preventing any possible harm.
 If the latter, work with your kids or students to get to the facts, ask young people what they’ve heard and what they think about this story – how it affects them and what they’d do to help if it troubled a peer.
 In my earlier posts, I’ve shared lots of links to solid information for you to consider together.